Ahmadxon-dev/SnapShare/README.md

 ## MERN Stack App

 Snapshare is a modern social media application.
-Snapshare is a modern social media application built with the MERN stack.
 Users can create and interact with posts, connect with others, and manage their profiles in a clean and responsive environment.

 ---